Claudio Ranieri: Second return to Roma

 On 13 November 2024, it was reported that Ranieri was in talks with Roma to end his retirement and return to the club.
 He was officially announced as the new head coach of the club the next day.

 After an impressive 19-game unbeaten run, Ranieri reignited Roma's push for Champions League qualification.
 A 2–1 away loss to Atalanta on matchday 36 was a major setback, but Roma bounced back with two consecutive wins as they ultimately finished the 2024–25 season in 5th place, just one point behind Juventus.

 Following the season's end and the appointment of Gian Piero Gasperini as Roma's new head coach, the club officially promoted Ranieri to manager and senior advisor to the ownership.
 In the meantime, he turned down an opportunity to coach the Italian national team following the dismissal of Luciano Spalletti, choosing instead to continue in his role with Roma.

+On 24 April 2026, he left his position as special adviser at the club.

+Executive career

+Italy national team

+On 28 July 2026, Ranieri was appointed technical director of the Italy national team.
+He also took on the role of president of Club Italia after Paolo Maldini resigned.